Halo 2: Gameplay

-Multiplayer

 Like Halo: Combat Evolved, the Xbox version of Halo 2 features a multiplayer system that allows players to compete with each other in split-screen and system link modes; in addition, it added support for online multiplayer via Xbox Live.
-The Xbox Live multiplayer and downloadable content features of the Xbox version of Halo 2 were supported until the discontinuation of the service in April 2010, with the final multiplayer session concluding May 10, almost a month after the service was officially terminated.
-Multiplayer for the PC version of the game used Games for Windows – Live.
-PC multiplayer servers were taken offline in June 2013.

 Instead of implementing multiplayer by having players manually join lobbies, as was common in games at the time, Halo 2 used matchmaking.
 Players chose the general type of match they want to play, and the game selected the map and gametype and automatically found other players.
 This "playlist" system automated the process of finding matches to keep a steady flow of games available at all times, and combined a skill-ranking system on top.

+The Xbox Live multiplayer and downloadable content features of the Xbox version of Halo 2 were supported until the discontinuation of the service in April 2010, with the final multiplayer session concluding May 10, almost a month after the service was officially terminated.
+Multiplayer for the PC version of the game used Games for Windows – Live.
+The PC multiplayer servers were taken offline in June 2013.
+Online servers for the original Xbox version were made available again with an unofficial service, Insignia, in 2024.

 Synopsis

 Setting

 Halo 2 takes place in the 26th century.
-Humans, under the auspices of the United Nations Space Command or UNSC, have developed faster-than-light slipspace travel and colonized numerous worlds.
+Humanity, under the auspices of the United Nations Space Command or UNSC, have developed faster-than-light slipspace travel and colonized numerous worlds.
 Human worlds come under attack by a collective of alien races known as the Covenant.
 Declaring humanity an affront to their gods, the Forerunners, the Covenant begin to obliterate the humans with their superior numbers and technology.
 After the human planet Reach is destroyed, a single ship, The Pillar of Autumn, follows protocol and initiates a random slipspace jump to lead the Covenant away from Earth.
 The crew discovers a Forerunner ringworld called Halo.
-Though the Covenant believe Halo's activation will lead to divine salvation, the humans discover that the rings are actually weapons, built to contain a terrifying parasite called the Flood.
+Though the Covenant believe Halo's activation will lead to divine salvation, the humans discover that the rings are actually weapons of last resort, built by the Forerunners to contain a terrifying parasite called the Flood.
 The human supersoldier Master Chief Petty Officer John-117 and his AI companion Cortana learn from Halo's AI monitor, 343 Guilty Spark, that activation of the Halos will destroy all sentient life in the galaxy to prevent the Flood's spread.
 Instead of activating the ring, Master Chief and Cortana detonate the Pillar of Autumn's engines, destroying the installation and preventing the escape of the Flood.
 Master Chief and Cortana race back to Earth to warn of an impending invasion by Covenant forces.